Documentation for versions 0.3.X - 0.4.X

 Packing data is usually the quickest way to ensure that all the data needed to render correctly is in the blend file before you start using Crowdrender.
 You should pack all external data you need to render into your blend file before you start to use the project with Crowdrender.

-If you've already started using the addon with a project and then pack afterwards, please see the ??? section on resyncing ??? for information on how to properly resynchronise your computers.
+If you've already started using the addon with a project and then pack afterwards, please see the "Setting Up to Render" section, which covers resyncing your render nodes after you have made changes to your scene.

 External Assets - When you can't pack, or don't want to